hgfischer/nginx2stathat/README.md

 nginx2stathat
 ===============

-Program to watch a nginx combined access.log and send stats to StatHat
+Program to watch a nginx combined access.log and send HTTP stats to StatHat